pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 **General changes**

-- Optimize the feature of importing data from local CSV files to TiDB to improve the user experience for [Serverless Tier](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) clusters.
+- Optimize the feature of importing data from local CSV files to TiDB to improve the user experience for [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) clusters.

     - To upload a CSV file, now you can simply drag and drop it to the upload area on the **Import** page.
     - When creating an import task, if your target database or table does not exist, you can enter a name to let TiDB Cloud create it for you automatically.
 For the target table to be created, you can specify a primary key or select multiple fields to form a composite primary key.